Tivozanib: Mechanism of action

 A quinoline urea derivative, tivozanib suppresses angiogenesis by being selectively inhibitory against vascular endothelial growth factor (VEGF).
 It is designed to inhibit all three VEGF receptors.

 Pharmacokinetics

 After tivozanib is taken by mouth, highest blood serum levels are reached after 2 to 24 hours.
-The total AUC is independent of food intake.
+The total area under the curve is independent of food intake.
 When in the bloodstream, over 99% of the substance are bound to plasma proteins, predominantly albumin.
 Although the enzymes CYP3A4 and CYP1A1 and several UGTs are capable of metabolising the drug, over 90% circulate in unchanged form.
 The metabolites are demethylation, hydroxylation and N-oxidation products and glucuronides.

-The biological half-life is 4.5 to 5.1 days; 79% being excreted via the faeces, mostly unchanged, and 12% via the urine, completely unchanged.
+The biological half-life is 4.5 to 5.1 days; 79% being excreted via the feces, mostly unchanged, and 12% via the urine, completely unchanged.

 Chemistry

 Tivozanib is used in form of the hydrochloride monohydrate, which is a white to light brown powder.
 It is practically insoluble in water and has low solubility in aqueous acids, ethanol and methanol.
 It is not hygroscopic and not optically active.